Low-volume Vacuum Casting Parts with Tight Tolerance

 How Long You Can Receive the Vacuum Casting Parts from Ruitai?

-Here are the details to show you how fast Ruitai can finish one project with vacuum casting.
+Here are the details to show you how fast Ruitai can finish one vacuum casting project.

-- The first step is build a plastic prototype with CNC machining or 3D printing.
+• The first step is to build a plastic prototype with CNC machining or 3D printing.
 We will finish it within 1 day if you choose 3D printing.

-- The next step is checking the tolerance and assembling details.
+• The next step is to check the tolerance and assembling details.
 Once approved, the Ruitai team will spend another 3-4 days making the silicone mold; another 2-3 days on vacuum casting processing.

-Just send your details to us, Ruitai will make custom vacuum casting parts with a fast turaround!
+Just send your details to us, Ruitai will make custom vacuum casting parts within days!